metzzo/Awesome/doc/language/language.md

 ```

-If you want to wait for a certain threaded routine to be finished, you may use the 'await' keyword inside a thread.
+If you want to wait for a certain threaded routine to be finished, you may use the 'wait for' keyword inside a thread.
 This executes the defined threaded routine and halts the execution of the current thread until it is finished.
 If a threaded routine returns a value via 'yield' the value is ignored, until a value which is returns with 'return' is received.
 ```
-var thread = {
-  (input) -> begin
-    var a, b, c
+var thread = task (input) -> begin var a, b, c

-    a = await { () -> return veryLongTask() }
+  a = wait for task () -> return veryLongTask()
-    b = await { () -> return veryLongTask() }
+  b = wait for task () -> return veryLongTask()
-    c = await { () -> return veryLongTask() }
+  c = wait for task () -> return veryLongTask()
   return a + b +c
 end
-}

 thread => (x) -> print 'FINISHED'
 thread()